 Sintra is the most beautiful village in Portugal.
 Its landscape is filled with history and culture.
 In Ancient times, Sintra was known as Mons Lunae, the hills of the moon, because it had a strong presence of religious cults.
-The architecture and multitude of gardens and fountains give it a rather mystical ambiance, even today.
+As a result, the architecture and many gardens and fountains give it a somewhat mystical ambiance, even today.
 The town is surrounded by a massive granite mountain called the Serra de Sintra.
 It is 10 km long and rises north of the River Tagus.
 It twists into the Atlantic to form the cape that marks the westernmost point of continental Europe.

 The history of this city is evident in its magnificently preserved structures, traditions, and gastronomy.
-Sintra has a collection of monuments from over the centuries, the most fantastical being the Palacio da Pena, a quasi Bavarian/Disney looking castle.
+Sintra has a collection of monuments from over the centuries, the most fantastical being the Palacio da Pena, a quasi-Bavarian/Disney-looking castle.
 The microclimate of Sintra, sheltered between mountain and sea, is given credit for the most beautiful sunsets in Portugal.
 Sintra has a medieval layout with narrow winding streets, steps, and roofed passageways throughout the city.
-Due to its mount of preserved historic sites and its great beauty, Sintra is a UNESCO declared heritage site.
+Due to its mount of preserved historical sites and its incredible beauty, Sintra is a UNESCO-declared heritage site.

 Queijada, cheese cake